 A TSP is an analysis of your current technology learning needs, and an alignment of Pluralsight content to those needs coupled with best practice recommendations.

-Included with each TSP are multiple deliverables including one or more comprehensive Learning Matrices built by our Content Services team.
+Included with each TSP are multiple deliverables including one or more comprehensive Learning Matrices built by our Skills Strategy team.

 More information on what a Learning Matrix is can be found here.